iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/8sem/project_enginering.md

-# Syllabus

-## Project Engineering

-**Course Objective:**

-1. To introduce the basic knowledge on project and project environment.
-2. To make the students able to prepare feasibility study report and project proposal.
-3. To provide the sound knowledge of project planning, implementation and controlling.
-4. To provide knowledge on risk associated with the project.
-5. To provide the knowledge of project finance and
-6. To provide the concept of modern trends and techniques of project management.

-### Topics:

 1. **Introduction of Project and Project Management [6 hours]**
     * Definition of Project, its characteristics, and example of project.
     * Classification of Project